-Our article in Science on antibiotic R&D will go online later today.
-It’s a product of some time spent thinking about biopharmaceutical innovation and the ways that the public sector can help entrepreneurs develop the next generation of therapeutics.
+Our article in Science explores one particularly pressing area of need for biopharmaceutical innovation and the ways that the public sector can help entrepreneurs develop the next generation of therapeutics.

 There’s been a bit of press on the need for new antibiotics (Maryn McKenna has a brilliant Medium post on the topic).
 Antibiotics are a fundamental part of modern medicine.
 But, partly due to their own success, resistance to commonly prescribed antibiotics (fluoroquinolones, beta-lactams, etc.) has rapidly proliferated.
 The CDC estimates that ~23,000 people die annually from infections caused by antibiotic-resistant bacteria.